 It has been one of the biggest banking scandals in years, and PPI is continuing to cause the banks a real headache.
-So far, an enormous £27bn has been paid out in compensation.
+So far, an enormous £34.4 billion has been paid out in compensation since January 2011.

 You have probably heard about PPI claims on TV and in the media, but like many, you just aren’t sure whether you had PPI, or it sounds like too much time to make a claim.

-So, if you have had a credit card, mortgage, store card or car finance, it is well worth checking and now it’s very easy to do so.
+So, if you have had a credit card, store card, car finance or bought a house between 1988 - 2011 with a mortgage, it is well worth checking and now it’s very easy to do so.

-Plus, not only can you claim for the PPI that you were mis-sold, you will also receive interest on top of this amount.
-That is why the average compensation payment for PPI mis-selling is approximately £1,700, but in some cases, can be much higher.
+Plus, not only can you claim for the PPI that you were mis-sold, you could also receive interest on top of this amount, that is why compensation payments for PPI mis-selling can potentially be THOUSANDS of Pounds and in some cases even higher.

 Could you qualify for a PPI refund?
 Click your Year of Birth for a Free Check*